mahan16mas/mahan16mas/README.md

 # Hi there, I'm Mahan 👋

-CE student at SUT.
-Interested in ML.
+CE student in Sharif University of Technology.
 ---

 ## 🛠 Skills